powerayush/algoworks/README.md

 1. Register the email in AWS if you are using trial AWS account to use SES service.

 2. Postman Collection to try out the APIs- https://www.getpostman.com/collections/832e5a28ec482ffb87b0

+3. Create .env file with fields JWT_SECRET and EMAIL